-In 2013, the Resolution of Credit and other Institutions Law of 2013 (as amended, the Resolution Law) was enacted to provide a regime to allow the CBC, in its capacity as resolution authority (the Resolution Authority), to resolve failing banks in Cyprus.
-As a result of amendments made to the Resolution law in August 2013, the Resolution Authority is currently comprised of the Cypriot Minister of Finance, the CBC and the chairman of the board of CySEC.
+In 2013, the Resolution of Credit and other Institutions Law of 2013 (the "Resolution Law") was enacted to provide a regime to allow the resolution authority (currently comprised of the Governor of the CBC, together with the appointed executive directors of the CBC, the "Resolution Authority"), to resolve failing banks in Cyprus.

-Under the Resolution Law, the Resolution Authority is provided with wide powers, including:
+Under the Resolution Law, the Resolution Authority is provided with broad resolution powers, including:

-- the power to write down capital instruments and eligible liabilities of a financial institution and/or the power to restructure or convert them into ordinary shares (so called "bail-in"); - the power to direct the sale of the relevant financial institution or the whole or part of its business on commercial terms without requiring the consent of the shareholders or complying with the procedural requirements that would otherwise apply; - the power to transfer all or part of the business of the relevant financial institution to a "bridge bank"; and - the power to transfer the impaired or problem assets of the relevant financial institution to an asset management vehicle to allow them to be managed over time.
+- the power to write down capital instruments and eligible liabilities of a financial institution and/or the power to restructure or convert them into ordinary shares (so called "bail-in"); - the power to direct the sale of the relevant financial institution or the whole or part of its business on commercial terms without requiring the consent of the shareholders or complying with the procedural requirements that would otherwise apply; - the power to transfer all or part of the business of the relevant financial institution to a "bridge bank"; - the power to transfer the impaired or problem assets of the relevant financial institution to an asset management vehicle to allow them to be managed over time; and - the power to impose fines and specific criminal sanctions.